spinoshi/iac_sandbox/README.md

 ```
 mkdir OS_Terraform && cd OS_Terraform
 ```
-First we need to configure terraform provider to access openstack (copy and paste  into your shell and then press CTRL-D):
+First we need to configure terraform provider to access openstack:
 ```
 $ cat > provider.tf
 ```
+(copy and paste  into your shell and then press CTRL-D)
 ```
-### copy this: vvvvvvv
 provider "openstack" {
   user_name   = "admin"
   tenant_name = "admin"